coreinfrastructure/best-practices-badge/doc/criteria.md

 2. help new OSS projects discover what those practices are, and
 3. help users know which projects are following best practices (so users can prefer such projects).

-We are currently focused on identifying *basic* best practices that well-run OSS projects typically already follow.
+We are currently focused on identifying best practices that well-run OSS projects typically already follow.
 We are capturing other practices so that we can create [more advanced badges](./other.md) later.
-The basic best practices, and the more detailed criteria specifically defining them, are inspired by a variety of sources.
+The best practices, and the more detailed criteria specifically defining them, are inspired by a variety of sources.
 See the separate "[background](./background.md)" page for more information.